weaveworks-experiments/flux-classic/site/fluxctl.md

       --tag="": select only containers with this tag
 ```

-By default, `fluxctl query` will print the IDs of matching instances,
+By default, `fluxctl query` will print a table of matching
+instances.
+You can tell it to show just the instance names with
-one to a line.
-You can supply a template expression to format the
+`--quiet`; or, you can supply a template expression to format the
 instance data on each line; for example,

 ```